All you needed to know about checking in at Adelaide Airport.

-Each airline has different requirements as to how soon before your flight you must check in, so please check with your airline.
+Each airline has different requirements on how soon before your flight you must check in, so please check with your airline.
 Delays can sometimes occur at busy times, so make sure you have allowed yourself enough time to check in and catch your flight.

 You are requested to be in the vicinity of your boarding gate at least 45 minutes prior to departure for international services and 30 minutes for most domestic air services.

-International passengers will need to go through a secondary screening and Customs processing point in order to reach their gate.
+International passengers will need to go through secondary screening and Customs processing in order to reach their gate.